I have been thinking about simple house forms and their straightforward geometry.

 The photograph at the beginning of this post shows how owners adapted and updated the basic house.
 More windows were added on the sides.
 The front windows were sometimes enlarged.
 Columns and an architrave with molding were added to the front door.
 After 1780 front entries were added to many houses.

-The rhythm. pattern, proportions - the geometry - of a Georgian saltbox came from its construction, the available materials, and its function.
+The rhythm. pattern, proportions - the geometry, including the window sizes, of a Georgian saltbox came from its construction, the available materials, and its function.
 It used timbers and hand tools to create shelter.
 It did not need to accommodate bathrooms or closets, nor provide much privacy.
 I think a modern saltbox, built with modern materials and tools for 21st Century life, will need its own rhythms, patterns, and proportions.

 This is Abbott Lowell Cummings' first illustration in his pamphlet, showing the frame I have laid out - a center chimney with a room on each side on each floor.